dnw2022/k8s-certs/README.md

 (2) create Order
 (3) create Challenge

-If everything is ok kubectl get certificates will show READY (true) again and will show the name of the SECRET
+If everything is ok kubectl get certificates will show READY (true) again and will show the name of the SECRET:

 ```
 kubectl get certificates